Hi friends!

 5. Cut out the ice pop.

-6. Use that 1st ice pop as a stencil/guide for the next ice pops.
-Depending on the size you can make 2-4 per sheet.
+6. Use that 1st ice pop as a guide for the rest of the ice pops.
+Depending on the size, you can make 2-4 per sheet.
 Repeat with each sheet.

 7. Cut out all the ice pops.

-To make an outdoor hanging garland, skip the sensory items and move down to step 8.
+To make an outdoor hanging garland, skip down to the end.

 Here comes the fun part!